mabdelatty1987/vmm-v3-script/Lab/cn2/README.md

 ## Lab Exercise

-Please refer to [this document](lab_exercise/README.md) on various lab exercise that can be done on the k8s + CN2 lab.
+Please refer to [this document](lab_exercise/README.md) on various lab exercises that can be done on the k8s + CN2 lab.